NERC-CEH/catalogue/docs/new-catalogue.md

 }
 ```

-You also need to add the new user to the group store in `groupStore`, using the title from `Step 1: ServiceConfig`
+You also need to add the new user to the group store in `groupStore`, using the title from `Step 1: CatalogueServiceConfig`

 ```java
 toReturn.createGroup(YOUR_CATALOGUE_PUBLISHER, "Your Title Publisher Role");